A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Quasi-Helmholtz Regularization

 This section presents an analysis on the asymptotic large-timestep scaling behavior of the dense-mesh preconditioned formulation \eqref{eq:CP_PMCHWT}.
-The goal is to investigate the mechanisms underlying large-timestep breakdown and the loss of solution accuracy at large timesteps.
-Based on these insights, we propose a regularization strategy that simultaneously eliminates large-timestep ill-conditioning, late-time instability, and the loss of accuracy.
+The goal is to investigate the mechanisms responsible for ill-conditioning and numerical cancellation at large timesteps.
+Based on these insights, we develop a regularization strategy that simultaneously mitigates large-timestep breakdown, suppresses late-time instability, and improves numerical accuracy of the derived quantities in the large-timestep regime.

-To that end, we assume that the loop-star decomposition is employed, resulting in the transformation matrices $\Lmdb, \HHs$, and $\Smb$ that respectively map local loops, global loops (quasi-harmonic functions), and stars to discrete functions.
-Particularly in the context of the RWG basis, the matrix $\Lmdb \in \R^{N_e \times N_v}$ is constructed via the node-edge adjacency information as
+To that end, we assume the loop-star decomposition is employed, resulting in the transformation matrices $\Lmdb, \HHs$, and $\Smb$.
+These matrices respectively map local loops, global loops (quasi-harmonic functions), and stars to discrete functions.
+Particularly, in the context of the RWG basis, the matrix $\Lmdb \in \R^{N_e \times N_v}$ is constructed via the node-edge adjacency information as follows:

 where the edge $e_m$, $m = 1, 2, \ldots, N_e$, is oriented from the vertex $v_m^-$ to $v_m^+$.
 The matrix $\Smb \in \R^{N_e \times N_f}$ is linked to face-edge connectivity as follows:

 where the RWG basis function $\fb_m(\xb), m = 1, 2, \ldots, N_e,$ represents a current flowing from the triangle $c_m^+$ to $c_m^-$ \cite{Andriulli2012}.